mite-standard/mite_data/README.md

 - Check if all database Ids are correct (can be accessed/downloaded)
 - Check if UniProt and GenPept match each other (using `mite_extras`)
 - If MIBiG ID was specified, check if GenPept ID matches with MIBiG's protein list
+- Check if MITE entry can be annotated with Rhea ID (based on UniProt ID)

 **On push to main**